 The following discussion and analysis should be read in conjunction with the "Selected Financial Data" above and our accompanying consolidated financial statements and the notes thereto included in this Annual Report.
 Also see "Forward Looking Statements" preceding Part I. As used herein, the terms "we," "our," "us" and "our company" refer to Moody National REIT II, Inc. and, as required by context, Moody National Operating Partnership II, LP, a Delaware limited partnership, our operating partnership, and to their respective subsidiaries.
-References to "shares" and "our common stock" refer to the shares of our common stock.
+References to "Shares" and "our common stock" refer to shares of any class of our common stock.